LeaderPortfolio

 Early Life

-Tsai Eng-meng was born in 1957 in Datong District, Taipei, Taiwan.
-He came from a wealthy family, the Tsai He-yuan family, known for generations of successful businessmen.
-His father, Tsai A-Shi, founded a canned fish business in 1962, which laid the foundation for the family's business empire.
-Despite his privileged upbringing, Tsai showed an independent spirit and a mind of his own from a young age.
-He attended Banqiao Senior High School.
+Tsai Eng-meng was born in Datong District, Taipei, Taiwan, in 1957.
+His father, Tsai A-Shi, started a canned fish business in 1962, which laid the groundwork for the family's future ventures.
+Tsai attended Banqiao Senior High School, but he dropped out at 19.

 Rise to Success